Wine Blogger Julien Miquel Interview | Meet The Man Behind Social Vignerons

 But after going deep into understanding winemaking, I wanted to go broad about sharing the knowledge.
 That’s when I realized digital media was the best way to share with many.
 I got a job with a leading wine website for about 6 years before launching my blog.

 My previous experiences influenced my writing firstly by bringing in concrete knowledge of wine.
-Beyond that, I think I’ve learnt from winemaking that wine is best understood and enjoyed with humility.
-I’ve found good winemakers often to be humble, because they work with nature and cannot control everything.
-A bad vintage, or a fermentation turned sour, keeps winemakers in check with their ego which I think is a good way to approach wine.
+Beyond that, I think I’ve learned from winemaking that wine is best understood and enjoyed with humility.
+I’ve found good winemakers often to be humble because they work with nature and cannot control everything.
+A bad vintage or a fermentation turned sour, keeps winemakers in check with their ego which I think is a good way to approach wine.
 A complex natural product.

 It’s the same thing with sharing wine.
 If it’s about listening to yourself talking about it, it is not enjoyable for anybody.
 Wine appreciation is, in essence, subjective.
 Therefore humility works best for sharing.

 This seems to work for wine blogging too.

 Q: You have built a huge social media following.
 How did you do it?
 What’s your secret?

 I spent quite an enormous amount of time on it (ask my partner!), posting and engaging, sharing.